-- Enhance our air-monitoring programme, in compliance with the National Environmental Standard for Air Quality, which requires that we monitor and analyse air quality in the eight air sheds in our region. - Enhance the flood-warning systems in the Wairarapa's eastern hills, following a review of our hydrological monitoring network.
+• Enhance our air monitoring programme, in compliance with the National Environmental Standard for Air Quality, which requires that we monitor and analyse air quality in the eight air sheds in our region.

-- Further develop the Wairarapa conceptual groundwater model to increase our understanding of the geology and hydrology of the Wairarapa groundwater system.
+- Enhance our flood warning network in the eastern hills of the Wairarapa, following a review of our hydrological monitoring network. - Develop further the Wairarapa conceptual groundwater model to increase understanding of the geology and hydrology of the Wairarapa groundwater system.
 This will support the sustainable management of Wairarapa's water resources. - Investigate water quality in the Wellington Harbour.
 This will involve analysing sediment samples to gain a detailed understanding of the state of the harbour, and assessing the effects of discharges into the harbour.